ntnhut/LeetSolve/docs/source/Prefix_Sum/560_Subarray_Sum_Equals_K.md

         }
         auto it = sums.find(sumi - k);
         if (it != sums.end()) {
+            // it->second is the count of j so far
+            // having sum[j] = sum[i] - k
             count += it->second;
         }
-        sums[sumi]++;
+        // store the count of prefix sum sumi sums[sumi]++;
     }
     return count;